 MacKillop's Executive team lead over 1200 staff across Victoria, New South Wales and West Australia to strengthen, nurture and empower children, young people and families.

 Robyn is passionate about social justice and the rights of children and families.
 As a social worker and family therapist, Robyn has over thirty years' experience in the child and welfare sector.
 Robyn is committed to training and supportive supervision for colleagues to provide best practice to the children and families we serve.
-When not traveling to MacKillop programs all over Australia, Robyn delights in her own five children and two beautiful grandchildren.
+When not traveling to MacKillop programs all over Australia, Robyn delights in her own five children and three beautiful grandchildren.

 Graham leads the Corporate Services area.
 With a commerce degree in law and accounting, a fellow with AICD and over 35 years in senior management in corporate services, Graham brings vast experience in financial and asset management, company reporting, secretarial duties and governance.
 Graham has completed a Melbourne marathon, the Lorne Pier to Pub for the past 20 years and more recently has become a doting grandfather.